antischematic/leftest/packages/cypress/README.md

 `isIncluded` checks if a tag is included via the `LEFTEST_TAGS` environment variable

 `isExcluded` checks if a tag is excluded via the `LEFTEST_TAGS` environment variable

+`isUsed` checks if a tag is used in the current test run